Shelter in place wasn’t on your bucket list, but here are activities you can try.

 Can’t go to the gym?
 Go on a walk, do calf extensions on the steps, and pushups and planks like there’s no tomorrow.
 There are a number of FREE great at-home workouts on Youtube.com that you can pull up on your laptop or iPad and do inside or your yard, get your spouse to do them with you and make it competitive!

 3. Go on a hike or walk outside.

 The beauty of Spokane is that you don’t need to drive hours to go for a beautiful hike.
 If you love to hike or mountain bike look no further than the surrounding Spokane area for our favorite trails that both locals and visitors are sure to enjoy.

 4. Find substitute TV programming now that all sports are suspended until further notice.

 Catch up on three, four, or more great shows that your friends have highly recommended.
 One of my favorites is Ozark on Netflix.
 I heard this weekend that season 3 will be out on March 27th.
 It’s definitely worth a look.
-Just keep in mind that watching Netflix’s #1 trending show “Outbreak” may not be such a good idea at times like these.
-I also got an email from Xfinity last night while laying in bed that notified me about them adding a ton of free content to their “Free” library and that all I needed to do was say “Free” into the remote to view the shows.
+Just keep in mind that watching Netflix’s #1 trending show “Outbreak” may not be such a good idea in times like these.
+I also got an email from Xfinity last night while lying in bed that notified me about them adding a ton of content to their “Free” library and that all I needed to do was say “Free” into the remote to view the shows.
 I may be checking that out tonight after I’m finished working from home.

 Make a great YouTube recipe reality and create a meal to be proud of or fire up the grill.
 It’s a good idea to stock up on pasta, rice, canned vegetables, and spices so that more recipes are within reach.